Choose between the public transportation options of South Korea – Flights, Trains, Express, and Buses!

 From Seoul to Busan – Mugunghwa

 Mugunghwa is the cheapest train that runs between Busan and Seoul.
-It takes a long time, so it’s better to choose this option if you have a lot of time and are traveling on a budget.
-It is a fun ride if you are traveling with a group of people.
-If you are traveling on this train, then you get an opportunity to enjoy the scenic beauty of the Korean countryside.
+It takes a long time, so it’s better to choose this option if you have a lot of time and travel on a budget.
+If you are traveling on this train, you get an opportunity to enjoy the scenic beauty of the Korean countryside.
+It is a fun ride if you are traveling with people.

 - Price – 28,000 won (~US$23) one way